ouspg/PrivacyAndSocialEngineering/1.Regulation_and_web_privacy/README.md

 * In Statistics, what are the expiry time and cookie type of **JXWEBUID**
 * In Statistics and Marketing, what other Apps or Companies are listed, other than Jagex

-You can inspect cookies by using the browser's developer tools.
+You can inspect cookies in depth by using the browser's developer tools.
-For example, with Firefox, you can open `Web Developer Tools` panel, and from there, the storage tab.
+For example, with Firefox, you can open `Web Developer Tools` panel, and from there the storage tab.
+Cookies are presented as key-value pairs.

 ---